smaccm/sel4arm-vmm-manifest/README.md

 To build and then run Linux in a virtual machine on seL4 on the ARM-based Odroid-XU, do the following:

+## Prerequisites

+Please make sure you have the seL4 prerequisites as described in http://sel4.systems/Download.

 ## Checkout
     mkdir sel4arm-vmm
     cd sel4arm-vmm